Paolo Meneguzzi: Biography

-In 1996, while the name Paolo Meneguzzi was still unknown in Italy, Paolo won the Viña del Mar International Song Festival held in Chile with the song "Aria, Ariò".
-The success of the song prompted the release of his debut album "Por Amor" on 27 March 1997.
-Paolo continued to build his career with the release of another album, self-titled, which contained the anticipated single, "Si enamorarse".
+In 1996, while the name Paolo Meneguzzi was still unknown in Italy, Paolo won the Viña del Mar International Song Festival, held in Chile with the song "Aria, Ariò".
+The success of the song prompted the release of his debut album Por Amor on 27 March 1997.
+Paolo continued to build his career with the release of another album, self-titled, which contained the single, "Si enamorarse".

 Paolo Meneguzzi's Italian debut occurred with his participation in the Young Artists section at the Sanremo Music Festival in 2001.
 His song "Ed io non ci sto più" earned him seventh place.

 That same year, the album Un sogno nelle mani was released.

 He released a new single in 2002, "In nome dell'amore".
 In 2003, he released the single "Verofalso", and the album Lei è, released in October that year, went gold (with 50,000 copies sold), and then double platinum (200,000 copies sold).

-In 2004, he released the single "Guardami negli occhi (prego)", which reached fourth place with 127,346 votes at Sanremo, and the new edition of "Lei è" was released, containing an additional song, Baciami, and the remixes of Lei è and Verofalso, in addition to the song from Sanremo.
+In 2004, he released the single "Guardami negli occhi (prego)", which reached fourth place with 127,346 votes at Sanremo, and the new edition of Lei è was released, containing an additional song, Baciami, and the remixes of "Lei è" and "Verofalso", in addition to the song from Sanremo.

-In June 2004, the Lei è tour from Bellinzona (CH) began, his first tour, that travelled throughout Italy and Switzerland and was more successful among young people than among small children.
+In June 2004, the 'Lei è' tour from Bellinzona (CH) began, his first tour, that travelled throughout Italy and Switzerland and was more successful among young people than among small children.

-In 2005, he once again participated in the Festival di Sanremo with the song Non capiva che l'amavo.
+In 2005, he once again participated in the Festival di Sanremo with the song "Non capiva che l'amavo".
 In the same week, the album Favola is released and after two weeks as a single, went platinum, selling over 200,000 copies.